EQWorks/python-curriculum/03-data-containers-and-repetitions-2.md

 '34.x.x.x'
 ```

-However, by the [open standard definition](https://www.json.org), the JSON `object` data type does not guarantee the order of its `key: value` pairs, while some of its implementations or materializations, such as Python (since v3.7) do guarantee so.
-This element of inconsistency means that the better approach to extract information we need would involve the use of the `json` module to load the given JSON string into a dictionary to achieve the task:
+The JSON `object` type, by [definition](https://www.json.org), does not guarantee `key: value` orders.
+This element of inconsistency means that the better approach to extract the information we need would involve the use of the `json` module to load the given JSON string into a dictionary to achieve the task:

 ```python
 '''while_stream.py'''